Test in production without watermarks.

 After clicking OK, it will insert the PDF into a Word document as an embedded object.

-There is also one approach to converting PDF into Word using Adobe Acrobat and then inserting it into the Word document.
+There is also an approach to converting PDF into Word using Adobe Acrobat and then inserting it into the Word document.
 In this way, the user will see the content directly.

 While IronPDF and IronWord don't directly support inserting PDFs into Word documents, they offer powerful PDF and Word document processing capabilities that can be valuable in workflows involving both formats.